ahmedraslan28/ecommerce-api/README.md

 ## API Documentation

-Documentation for the API endpoints can be found in this link [API Documentation](https://documenter.getpostman.com/view/24318609/2s93JwMghA) .
+I use `Postman` for generating the API documentation, so the documentation is hosted on a [API Documentation](https://documenter.getpostman.com/view/24318609/2s93JwMghA) and not locally.

 ## Database Design